chrisgleissner/loom-webflux-benchmarks/README.md

 ## Setup

-The following instructions assume you are using a Debian-based Linux such as Ubuntu 22.04.
+The following instructions assume you are using a Debian-based Linux such as Ubuntu 22.04 or 24.04.

 ### Java 21